MetOffice/CSET/docs/source/working-practices/index.rst

 Contributions are readily welcome!
 In addition to reading the working practices linked above, the key recommendation is early communication.
-Open an `issue on Github`_ with your proposed change or addition in the design phase, and then others can provide guidance early, instead of possibly rejecting work at the review stage after you have spent weeks working on it.
+Open an `issue on Github`_ with your proposed change or addition in the design phase, and then others can provide guidance early.
+It is also good to make a pull request early, even before your code is complete, using either the Draft pull request functionality of GitHub, or putting ``WIP`` in the title to indicate it is still a work in progress.

 .. _issue on GitHub: https://github.com/MetOffice/CSET/issues